perceptimatic/faetar-dev-kit/README.md

 ## Running (basic)

-The following sequence of commands fine-tunes a
+The following sequence of commands fine-tunes MMS on the data in `data/train` and `data/dev`, greedily decodes the data in `data/test`, and compares the resulting hypothesis transcripts to the reference transcripts in `data/test`, printing a Phone Error Rate (PER).

 ``` sh
 # assuming data is located in the data/ dir